 1. Clear Your High-Interest Debt First

-In order to create some breathing room in your budget, you need to pay down any outstanding debts as soon as you can.
+To create some breathing room in your budget, you need to pay down any outstanding debts ASAP.

-The interest will compound and come back to hit you like an artillery barrage or an airstrike!
+The interest will compound and come back to hit you like a truck.

 2. Build Up Your Emergency Funds

-Like all economic downturns, we have to prepare for the worst.
+Like all economic crises, we have to prepare for the worst.

 In this case: the possibility of retrenchment.